 Step 4.
 This is perhaps the most simple and straightforward of all the steps and is where you choose between different mattresses that have similar feels, pressure relief, and spinal alignment based on quality and durability.
 For example, after the first 3 steps you may have discovered that 2 different mattresses seemed to be very close to perfect for you.
 The first had 2" of HD polyfoam over a bonnell innerspring and the second had 2" of latex over 6" of HD polyfoam.
 In comparing the two with the help of a little research on this site or on the forum, you would quickly see that the latex comfort layer is far higher quality and will last much longer than the HD polyfoam comfort layer.
-You would also know that the HD polyfoam in the comfort layer of the first mattress would be the weakest link and would wear out much more quickly than the same HD polyfoam material used in the support core of the second mattress since it is in the comfort layer which is more subject to the stress of continuous compression and will soften and break down faster than the deeper layers (a mattress will usually soften and break down from the top down).
+You would also know that the HD polyfoam in the comfort layer of the first mattress would be the weakest link and could wear out much more quickly than the same HD polyfoam material used in the support core of the second mattress since the comfort layers are more subject to the stress of continuous compression and will soften and break down faster than the deeper layers (a mattress will usually soften and break down from the top down).
 Your choice would be simple if they were roughly the same cost or even if the second cost a little more since it is clearly a higher quality mattress and would be much more durable.
 This is the step that ensures long term satisfaction with your mattress so you won't find you are one of those who loves your mattress in the store and for a few months after only to discover you are writing a review 6 months later telling others that the mattress you loved is sagging and no longer comfortable and to stay away.
 If you have any questions about the relative durability of different materials, of course the forum is always there to help.